PrefectHQ/prefect/docs/index.md

 # **Welcome to Prefect**
-### The easiest way to orchestrate and observe your Python code { .main-page-subheader }

 Prefect enables you to build resilient data workflows so that you can understand, react to, and recover from unexpected changes.
 Bring your Python code, sprinkle in a few decorators, and go!